-How OCR Enforces the HIPAA Privacy & Security Rules
+How OCR Enforces the HIPAA Rules

 OCR may only take action on certain complaints.
 See What OCR Considers During Intake and Review of a Complaint for a description of the types of cases in which OCR cannot take an enforcement action.
+For information about when OCR can investigate complaints against a business associate, see the Fact Sheet entitled “Direct Liability of Business Associates.”

 If a complaint describes an action that could be a violation of the criminal provision of HIPAA (42 U.S.C.
 1320d-6), OCR may refer the complaint to the Department of Justice for investigation.